8 Mistakes to Avoid When Teaching English Abroad

 It can be easy to fall into the trap of sticking to the materials you’re given, but it’s so much more rewarding when you find ways to creatively engage students to make it fun to learn English through interesting visuals, games that incorporate physical activity, performing arts projects and/or problem-solving activities.

-Kara Wyman has a BA in literature and an MEd from University of California-Santa Barbara.
+Kara Wyman has a BA in literature and a MEd from the University of California-Santa Barbara.
 She has worked with adolescents for a decade as a middle school and high school English teacher, the founder and director of a drama program, and a curriculum designer for high school and college courses.
 She works with 13- to 19-year-old students as a project manager of a nonprofit organization.Tags: Engaging Activities, Language Arts, Mid-Career Teacher, New Teacher, Professional Development, Study Abroad